kyungjae-lee/engineers-notebook/index.md

 Welcome!

-My name is Jack (Kyungjae) Lee.
+My name is Kyungjae Lee.
 I'm an embedded software enthusiast, passionate about demystifying the inner workings of *low-level software* and *system software*.
 On this website, I share what I've learned through my studies, and showcase a variety of related projects aimed at further exploring these software domains.

 Feel free to